oldbettie/cookbook/README.md

 # Login

--username: patrick
--password: chicken
+-   username: patrick.
+-   password: chicken.
-or create an account and use the app as you please.
+-   or create an account and use the app as you please.

 # About

 Project Cookbook for sei-52 is the second project of the course we utilize what we have learnt to build a fully functioning CRUD web application.
 I chose to build a cookbook to one day sell to instagram for millions of dollers.
-So when people want to post pictures of their food they can dirrectly post to my app that will give them a list of ingredients and directions how to cook it amongst other things.
+When people want to post pictures of their food they can dirrectly post to my app that will give them a list of ingredients and directions on how to cook it amongst other useful information.
 You can also find recipes to try yourself.

 This will stop food showing up on my instagram making me hungry all the time.